-Early in the week US corn sold off a little on concern that much of the wheat to be shipped from Russia was actually going to be feed wheat and that it would cut into corn export sales.
-Certainly is a good concern as feed wheat levels will be high.
+Early in the week US corn sold off a little on concern that much of the wheat to be shipped from Russia was actually going to be used in animal feed and that it would cut into corn export sales.
+That is certainly is a cause for concern to them as the market does expect more wheat consumption in feed.
 The crop progress report tended to push prices back up again as the numbers were not as high as the trade had expected and some experts are now talking much reduced yields in some areas and increased switching of corn planting to later planting soybeans.
-The trade is looking for corn plantings to reach 95% in this week's report.
+The trade is looking for corn plantings to reach 95% in this week.

-US Corn plantings of corn could be completed on 86% of the intended area as of May 26 (against 97% last year and 95% average).
+US Corn plantings was completed on 86% of the intended area as of May 26 (against 97% last year and 95% average).
 That average is slightly less than a week behind the five-year average of 95 percent.
 However, Ohio seriously lagged behind with only 19 percent of its corn planted; far below the state's five-year average of 93 percent.